apjanke/brew-el_cap-work/README.md

 ###   What's in here   ###

 Most of this is scripts for doing installs from source of all the formulae in Homebrew core.
+It has some logic for:

+* tracking progress
+* following dependencies
-It has some logic for tracking progress, following dependencies, and avoiding redundant installs of formulae whose dependencies fail.
+* avoiding redundant installs of formulae whose dependencies fail.
+* automatically removing conflicting formulae

+A bunch of files get dumped under log/ during the progress of the runs.
+Those don't need to be tracked in git.